-Transfers In Transfers Out
+Tr Transfers In Transfers Out

-Governmental funds General fund Other governmental funds \$ 407,24 - \$ 9 407,249
+Governmental funds General fund Other governmental funds \$ - 56,769 \$ 56,769

-Total \$ 407,24 9 \$ 407,249
+Total \$ 56,769 \$ 56,769

 Transfers are used to move revenues from the fund that statute or budget requires to collect them to the fund that statute or budget requires to expend them.
-The District transferred \$40,000 from the General Fund to the Other Governmental Funds to subsidize the costs of maintaining the District's food service operations.
-The District also transferred funds in the amount of \$367,249 from the General Fund to the Capital Reserve Capital Projects Fund in order to set aside funds for capital acquisitions.
+The District transferred \$56,769 from the General Fund to the Other Governmental Funds to subsidize the costs of maintaining the District's food service operations (\$40,000) and to set aside funds for capital acquisitions (\$16,769).